alexgavrilyuk/Neuroledger/frontend/src/features/dataset_management/README.md

 # frontend/src/features/dataset_management/README.md
-# ** UPDATED FILE **
+# ** UPDATED FILE - Mention usage in Dashboard **

 ## Feature: Frontend Dataset Management

 This feature slice provides the UI and logic for managing datasets within the NeuroLedger application, starting with uploading and listing in Phase 3.
-It resides within the "Account" section.
+It resides within the "Account" section and its data hook (`useDatasets`) is also used by the Dashboard feature.

 ### Core Flow (Phase 3 MVP)